GenAI-Gurus/phronesis/infra/bicep/README.md

 This directory contains Infrastructure-as-Code (IaC) templates for deploying the Phronesis backend to Azure.
 All resources are designed for minimal fixed cost and easy scaling.

 ## Resources
-- **App Service:** Linux, Python 3.11, minimal instance size, autoscale
+- **App Service:** Linux, Docker Container (Web App for Containers), minimal instance size, autoscale
 - **SQL Database:** Basic/serverless tier
 - **Blob Storage:** Pay-as-you-go
 - **Key Vault:** For secrets